cockroachdb/docs/src/current/v23.2/physical-cluster-replication-overview.md

 You can use physical cluster replication in a disaster recovery plan to:

-- Meet your RTO (Recovery Time Objective) and RPO (Recovery Point Objective) needs.
-Physical cluster replication provides lower RTO and RPO than [backup and restore](backup-and-restore-overview.html). {% comment %}link here to upcoming DR tool comparative table{% endcomment %}
+- Meet your RTO (Recovery Time Objective) and RPO (Recovery Point Objective) requirements.
+Physical cluster replication provides lower RTO and RPO than [backup and restore]({% link {{ page.version.version }}/backup-and-restore-overview.md %}). {% comment %}link here to upcoming DR tool comparative table{% endcomment %}
 - Automatically replicate everything in your primary cluster to recover quickly from a control plane or full cluster failure.
-- Cover different regions when you cannot use individual [multi-region clusters](multiregion-overview.html).
-Primary and standby clusters can exist in different regions.
+- Protect against region failure when you cannot use individual [multi-region clusters]({% link {{ page.version.version }}/multi-region-overview.md %}).
+For example, if you have a two-datacenter architecture and do not have access to three regions.
+Or, you need low-write latency in a single region.
+Physical cluster replication allows for an active-passive (primary-standby) structure across two clusters with the passive cluster in a different region.
-- Avoid conflicts in data after recovery because the replication completes to a transactionally consistent state as of a certain point in time.
+- Avoid conflicts in data after recovery; the replication completes to a transactionally consistent state as of a certain point in time.

 ## Features

 - **Asynchronous byte-level replication**: When you initiate a replication stream, it will replicate byte-for-byte all existing user data and associated metadata (e.g., zone configurations) in the primary cluster to the standby cluster asynchronously.
 From then on, it will continuously replicate user data and metadata in the primary to the standby.
-Physical cluster replication will automatically replicate changes related to operations such as, schema changes, user and privilege modifications, and zone configuration updates without any manual work.
+Physical cluster replication will automatically replicate changes related to operations such as schema changes, user and privilege modifications, and zone configuration updates without any manual work.
 - **Transactional consistency**: When you cut over to the standby, you can specify `LATEST`, a certain point of time in the past, or future.
-The standby cluster will be in a transactionally consistent state as of a certain point in time after the cutover process.
+The standby cluster will be in a transactionally consistent state as of the point in time you specify after the cutover process completes.
-- **Maintained/improved RPO and RTO**: Depending on workload and deployment configuration, [replication lag]({% link {{ page.version.version }}/physical-cluster-replication-technical-overview.md %}) between the primary and standby is generally in the tens of seconds range.
-The cutover process from the primary cluster to the standby should typically take 5 minutes or under when completing a cutover to the latest replicated time using `LATEST`.
+- **Maintained/improved RPO and RTO**: Depending on workload and deployment configuration, [replication lag]({% link {{ page.version.version }}/physical-cluster-replication-technical-overview.md %}) between the primary and standby is generally in the tens-of-seconds range.
+The cutover process from the primary cluster to the standby should typically happen within five minutes when completing a cutover to the latest replicated time using `LATEST`.
-- **Cutover to a timestamp in the past**: In the case of logical disasters or mistakes, you can cut over from the primary to the standby cluster to a timestamp in the past.
+- **Cutover to a timestamp in the past or the future**: In the case of logical disasters or mistakes, you can [cut over]({% link {{ page.version.version }}/cutover-replication.md %}) from the primary to the standby cluster to a timestamp in the past.
 This means that you can return the standby to a timestamp before the mistake was replicated to the standby.
-You can also configure the `WITH RETENTION` option to control how far in the past you can cut over to. {% comment %}link retention option here{% endcomment %}
+You can also configure the `WITH RETENTION` option to control how far in the past you can cut over to.
+Furthermore, you can plan a cutover by specifying a timestamp in the future. {% comment %}link retention option here{% endcomment %}
-- **Monitoring**: To monitor the replication progress, you can use metrics available in the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}) and [Prometheus]({% link {{ page.version.version }}/monitor-cockroachdb-with-prometheus.md %}).
+- **Monitoring**: To monitor the replication's initial progress, current status, and performance, you can use metrics available in the [DB Console]({% link {{ page.version.version }}/ui-overview.md %}) and [Prometheus]({% link {{ page.version.version }}/monitor-cockroachdb-with-prometheus.md %}).
 For more detail, refer to [Physical Cluster Replication Monitoring]({% link {{ page.version.version }}/physical-cluster-replication-monitoring.md %}).

 {% comment %}-**Data verification on standby**: You can verify that the data on the standby cluster matches that on the primary by checking the fingerprint of the data on the primary to compare to the standby.
 We recommend running data verification checks regularly as part of your monitoring processes.
 Refer to the [Physical Cluster Replication Monitoring]({% link {{ page.version.version }}/physical-cluster-replication-monitoring.md %}) page for a guide and considerations on data verification.{% endcomment %}